 New York enters the second quarter of 2026 as the working anchor market for global IPO roadshow ground transport, with the post-2024 IPO calendar recovery pushing deal-syndicate volume through Times Square and Bryant Park banking offices and downtown Financial District buy-side accounts at a cadence not seen since the 2021 cycle.
 The Renaissance Capital IPO ETF and the Dealogic equity capital markets calendar both document materially higher US IPO filing and pricing volume in the first half of 2026 versus the prior two years, with the NYC roadshow leg sitting as the binding constraint on the deal-syndicate calendar — issuers, bookrunners, co-managers, IR firms, and the deal-team support layer all converge on Manhattan for the 5-to-7-day institutional 1x1 marathon that anchors the global IPO roadshow before the secondary legs to Boston, San Francisco, and Chicago.

 The ground-transport operator landscape that serves this market is structurally distinct from the standard NYC corporate ground use case in three important respects.
 First, the schedule volatility is structurally higher — institutional 1x1s reshuffle, run over, and get added on short notice across the 8-to-12-meeting-per-day cadence, and the dispatch desk must absorb 30-to-90-minute mid-day variance without losing the next meeting’s window in a way that standard corporate ground use cases do not require.
-Second, the party-composition variance is wider — the same deal-team books a sedan for the lead-banker pair, an S-Class for the issuer CEO-and-CFO, a Cadillac Escalade for the security-and-baggage detail, and a Mercedes Sprinter for the broader 6-to-10-pax IR-and-banker overflow against the same dispatch desk on the same day, requiring fleet-composition depth that runs sedan, S-Class, Escalade, and Sprinter against a single operator.
+Second, the party-composition variance is wider, and the dominant movement is the whole deal team together — the issuer CEO, CFO, IR head, deputy IR, and the bankers’ deal-team-support layer move as a single 6-to-10-pax group between back-to-back meetings, group dinners, and the analyst-day session, making the executive-Sprinter group-transport pattern the primary requirement, with the sedan for the lead-banker pair, the S-Class for the CEO-and-CFO principal legs, and the Escalade for the security-and-baggage detail as the split-off tiers against the same dispatch desk on the same day.
 Third, deal-team confidentiality binds at the chauffeur level — the chauffeur is physically present during the most sensitive minutes of the IPO process, and the operator’s chauffeur-vetting protocols, deal-team-NDA posture, and dispatch-desk discretion are structurally as important as the on-time-delivery metric.

-This index profiles nine New York IPO roadshow chauffeur operators ranked by their structural position in the deal-syndicate ground market as of Q2 2026, with particular weight on the Times Square and Bryant Park banking-corridor dispatch posture, the downtown FiDi buy-side coverage, the 5-to-7-day multi-vehicle retainer pricing, the multi-city extension capacity to Boston, San Francisco, and Chicago, the Sprinter-tier issuer-team logistics requirement, and the deal-team confidentiality posture that runs across the index as a binding inclusion criterion.
+This index profiles nine New York IPO roadshow chauffeur operators ranked by their structural position in the deal-syndicate ground market as of Q2 2026, with particular weight on the group-transport cadence that defines a live roadshow, the Times Square and Bryant Park banking-corridor dispatch posture, the downtown FiDi buy-side coverage, the 5-to-7-day multi-vehicle retainer pricing, the multi-city extension capacity to Boston, San Francisco, and Chicago, the Sprinter-tier issuer-team logistics requirement, and the deal-team confidentiality posture that runs across the index as a binding inclusion criterion.
 The ranking is a landscape analyst’s view of dispatch capacity, account posture, structural fit to the IPO roadshow workflow, and published-rate transparency — not a promotional listing.

 What the NYC IPO roadshow ground-rate data shows